 Enter the account number (if any) that you have for the client ordering the EFT.
-Field B13 can contain up to 30 characters.

-Field B14 Individual's identifier
+Field B14 Client's identifier (if the client is an individual)

-If the client that ordered the EFT was an individual, select the document used to identify that individual.
-If the selections provided do not cover the identifier used, indicate "Other" and provide details (up to 20 characters) in the appropriate field.
+If the client that ordered the EFT was an individual, check the appropriate box to show the document used to identify that individual.

+In the case of an outgoing EFT, you can refer to the individual's provincial health card, provided there is no provincial or territorial legislation preventing you from using or requesting it.
+If the selections provided do not cover the identifier used, indicate "Other" and provide details in the appropriate field.

-Although a Social Insurance Number (SIN) card can be used for identification purposes in Canada, the SIN (that is, the number) is not to be provided in any report to FINTRAC.
-If your client used a SIN card and no other identifying document for ID purposes, indicate SIN card in the "Other" area of field B14, but do not provide the number in field B15.
+Please note that although a Social Insurance Number (SIN) card can be used for identification purposes for transactions in Canada such as the opening of an account, the SIN (i.e., the number) should not be provided on this form.
+If you used a SIN card and no other identifying document for the individual, indicate SIN card in the "Other" area of field B14, but do not provide the number in field B15.